'Nature of the race' behind increase in Ottawa advance voting, expert says | CBC News

 He praised Elections Ottawa's "Voters in Training" program, which debuted at special advance vote locations and allowed kids to practice voting by casting a fake ballot alongside their parents.

-Two remaining advance voting days are scheduled to take place from 10 a.m. to 8 p.m. on Friday, Oct.
-7 and Friday, Oct.
-14.
+Two remaining advance voting Fridays are scheduled to take place from 10 a.m. to 8 p.m. on Oct.
+7 and 14.